jliu1219/academic-kickstart/content/home/experience.md

   date_end = "2023-08-15"
   description = """

-  * May 2023: Editor of Quantum.
+  * May 2023: Editor of Quantum

+  * May 2023: James C. Alexander Prize for Graduate Research in Mathematics

   * Apr 2023 - May 2023: Long-term visitor at Center for Theoretical Physics, MIT